 “Many games may seem age-appropriate, but may contain small parts that could be potential choking hazards,” Jill explained.
 “It’s worth taking a second to check the box or read the instructions to make sure your child’s age is appropriate for that specific toy or game.”

 And don't forget about batteries, especially button batteries.
 According to the American Academy of Pediatrics, more than 2,500 button batteries are ingested by children each year, resulting in major injuries or even death.

 "Don't assume that every battery-powered product that enters your home is safe for use by children," noted Drakeford.
 "In many products, the battery is easily accessible or can fall out when the toy is dropped."

 Make sure that the battery compartments of all electronic items are taped shut and loose batteries are always stored out of children’s reach.

 2. Don’t forget a helmet for riding toys.

 “It may be winter, but don’t forget to buy helmets if you purchase riding toys for your child,” Jill noted.
-“This includes bikes, skateboards, scooters or motorized riding toys.”
+“This includes helmets for bikes, skateboards, scooters or motorized riding toys.”

 3. Think about toy storage.

 Where are you going to put all these toys once the kids have opened them?
 After play time is over, use a bin or container to store toys for next time.
 This will help make sure no one steps on something sharp, trips or falls over loose toys.

 4. Sign up to receive product recalls.